Curvaton-assisted hilltop inflation

 In this formalism, the explicit noise dependence can be removed, and the competition between the diffusive source term and the classical drift term becomes manifest.
 We can approximately regard the positions of $\phi $ and $\sigma$ at a given time as their respective root-mean-square (RMS) values, namely, $\phi \simeq \phi_{\rm rms} = \sqrt{\langle \phi ^2 \rangle}$ and $\sigma \simeq \sigma_{\rm rms} = \sqrt{\langle \sigma ^2\rangle}$.
-Taking the \Cubic hilltop model as an example, we numerically solve eqs.~\eqref{eq:langevin_phi_var_app} and \eqref{eq:langevin_sigma_var_app}, and obtain an RMS-approximated path, which is denoted by the blue dashed curve in Fig.~\ref{fig:trajectories}.
-The RMS-approximated path agrees well with the mean path obtained from MCMC, indicating that it can be used to represent the stochastic behavior of the fields in the diffusion region.
+Taking the \Quartic hilltop model as an example, we numerically solve eqs.~\eqref{eq:langevin_phi_var_app} and \eqref{eq:langevin_sigma_var_app}, and obtain an RMS-approximated path, which is denoted by the blue dashed curve in Fig.~\ref{fig:trajectories}.
+The RMS-approximated path agrees well with the successfully escaped paths obtained from MCMC, in particular the fastest one, indicating that it can be used to represent the stochastic behavior of the fields in the diffusion region.

 We further present the RMS-approximated paths starting from different points in Fig.~\ref{fig:RMS-paths}.
-It is easy to see that for starting points with $\sigma_0 \leq \sigma_{\rm c}$, the fields are actually trapped in the diffusion region.
-For the starting points with $\sigma_{\rm c} < \sigma_0 \lesssim 1.25\sigma_{\rm c}$, $\phi$ rapidly diffuses to the boundary, while the value of $\sigma$ at exit remains almost the same as its value when the rapid $\phi$-diffusion starts.
-Nevertheless, if we start at some points where $\sigma_0 \gtrsim 1.25\sigma_{\rm c}$, we can clearly observe an ``L-shaped'' path: when $\sigma$ is large, $\phi$ is trapped near $\phi = 0$ by its large positive effective mass, and its evolution is strongly suppressed; once $\sigma$ approaches $1.25\sigma_{\rm c}$, $\phi$ starts to diffuse rapidly.
+It is easy to see that for starting points with $\sigma_0 \lesssim 1.1\sigma_{\rm c}$, $\phi$ rapidly diffuses to the boundary, while $\sigma$ diffuses slowly.
+Nevertheless, if we start at some points where $\sigma_0 \gtrsim 1.1\sigma_{\rm c}$, we can clearly observe an ``L-shaped'' path: when $\sigma$ is large, $\phi$ is trapped near $\phi = 0$ by its large positive effective mass, and its evolution is strongly suppressed; once $\sigma$ approaches $1.1\sigma_{\rm c}$, $\phi$ starts to diffuse rapidly.
 It is interesting that such transitions occur before $\sigma$ reaches $\sigma_{\rm c}$, because the second term on the right-hand side of eq.~\eqref{eq:V_phi} can provide a sizable negative contribution for large $\phi$, given the large value of $\Lambda$ in our model.
 In this case, even if the effective mass of $\phi$ at $\phi = 0$ remains positive, large quantum fluctuations can push the field over the barrier into the hilltop inflationary region, known as stochastic tunneling~\cite{Ellis:1990bv,Linde:1991sk,Espinosa:2007qp,Kitajima:2019ibn,Animali:2022otk}.